 The realization of the different mirrors, for the various optical designs considered, does not raise any fundamental impossibility.
-Some modification of the designs could facilitate the manufacturing of mirrors and a complete trade-off, in term of cost and time demanding process, has to be pursued during the next design phase.
+Some modification of the designs could facilitate the manufacturing of mirrors and a complete trade-off, in terms of cost and production time, has to be performed.
 The mirror manufacturer (REOSC-SAGEM) is confident that if a test set-up is possible, any surface can be generated.